2024 FLSA Rule Changes

 The overtime rule could require some employees whose annual base salary is below the new threshold to transition to hourly (non-exempt status) while other employees may see a pay adjustment to maintain their exempt status.
 Though the rule is being challenged in court, Human Resources is reviewing data and working with leadership to finalize which positions may be affected by the new regulations.
 If it is blocked by the courts, N.C.
 A&T will reassess its approach to these changes and update the campus community.

 You and your supervisor will be notified personally by Human Resources.
 The rule does not apply to faculty.
-In 2016 a similar rule was issued but was halted by an injunction, which may occur again this yearIf the courts halt it, N.C.
+In 2016 a similar rule was issued but was halted by an injunction, which may occur again this yearIf the courts halt any provision of the 2024 rule changes, N.C.
 A&T will reassess its approach to these changes and update the campus community.

 The Fair Labor Standards Act establishes minimum wage, overtime pay, recordkeeping, and youth employment standards.
 The Office of State Human Resources (OSHR) policies, UNC System Office policy manual, and the University’s compensation policies and processes comply with the FLSA.